More news on the US trade remedies front.

 The current environment is complex and getting to be more so with each news cycle.

-Tradewin is well versed in these mitigation strategies and can help you to prepare.
+Tradewin is well versed in these mitigation strategies for exporters and can help you to prepare.

 We expect to see a changing landscape for a long while as these trade remedies make their way through WTO conference, negotiation, and perhaps lawsuits.